 Frequently the user will want to replace the entire current expression or insert something before it.
-In order to do this using a command of the form (n e1,...,em) or (-n e1,...,em), the user must be above the current expression.
-In other words, he would have to perform a 8 followed by a command with the appropriate number.
+In order to do this using a command of the form (n el....,em) or (-n el....,em), the user must be above the current expression.
+In other words, he would have to perform a 0 followed by a command with the appropriate number.
 However, if he has reached the current expression via an F command, he may not know what that number is.
-In this case, the user would like a command whose effect would be to modify the edit chain so that the current expression became the first element in a new, higher current expression.
-Then he could perform the desired operation via (1 e1,...,em) or (-1 e1,...,em).
+In this case, the user would like a command whose effect would be to modify the edit chain so that the current expression.
+Then he could perform the desired operation via (1 el....,em) or (-1 el....,em).
 UP is provided for this purpose.

 After UP operates, the old current expression is the first element of the new current expression.
-Note that if the current expression happens to be the first element in the next higher expression, then UP as exactly the same 0. is UP modifies the edit Otherwise, chain so that the new current expression is a tail (Throughout this chapter 'tail' means 'proper tail') of the next higher expression:
+Note that if the current expression happens to be the first element in the next higher expression, then UP the is exactly same as 0.
+Otherwise, UP modifies the edit so that the new chain current expression is a tail (Throughout this chapter 'tail' means 'proper tail') of the next higher expression: